BCcampus/pressbooks-mpdf/readme.txt

 You must first install [Pressbooks](https://github.com/pressbooks/pressbooks).
 This plugin won't work without it.
 The Pressbooks github repository is updated frequently.
 [Stay up to date](https://github.com/pressbooks/pressbooks/tree/master).

-= What is mPDF?

-[mPDF](https://mpdf.github.io/: A PHP library to generate PDF files from HTML with Unicode/UTF-8 and CJK support

-It is based on FPDF and HTML2FPDF with a number of enhancements.

 = Using Git =

 1. cd /wp-content/plugins